Ayah Pin

 Ariffin Mohammed (22 June 1941 – 22 April 2016), better known as Ayah Pin (Father Pin), was a Malaysian cult leader and founder of the Sky Kingdom (Kerajaan Langit) religious sect.
 His movement had a commune based in Besut, Terengganu, which was demolished by the Malaysian government in August 2005.
-He claimed to have direct contact with the heavens and was believed by his followers to be the reincarnation of Jesus, the Buddha, Shiva, and the Prophet Muhammad.
+He claimed to have direct contact with the heavens and was believed by his followers to be the reincarnation of Jesus, the Buddha, Shiva, and the Islamic prophet Muhammad.
 Devotees of the Sky Kingdom believe that one day, Ayah Pin will return as the Mahdi.
 In addition, he was considered the king of the sky, and the supreme object of devotion for all religions.

 Personal life

 Ayah Pin was born as Ariffin Mohammed on 22 June 1941 into a Muslim Malay family in Beris Kubor Besar, Bachok, Kelantan.
 His parents are Mohammed Merah and Saadiah Yaacob, both of whom were menial workers.
 He had a younger brother named Abdul Rahman.

-Ayah Pin was illiterate, attending primary school until Year 2.
+Ayah Pin was illiterate, attending primary school until Year 2 following his family's financial problems.
 He was also involved in small part-time businesses, eventually working in scrap iron and buffalo trading, and even worked as a sub-contractor.

-Ayah Pin had four wives and 21 children.
+Ayah Pin had four wives and 21 children, 11 sons and 10 daughters.
+He also had 83 grandchildren and 34 great-grandchildren.
 His first wife, Che Minah Ramli died in 2012.
 He later married an 18-year-old woman.
 After he remarried, he suffered from a stroke.